-The Modigliani Project's Catalogue Raisonné of Modigliani's Paintings will be published online at first, to make it instantly accessible and allow for frequent updating.
-The catalogue raisonné project will take a phased approach, first focusing on identifying hitherto unacknowledged works.
+The Modigliani Project's Catalogue Raisonné of Paintings will be published online at first, to make it instantly accessible and allow for frequent updating.
+The project will take a phased approach, first focusing on identifying hitherto unacknowledged works.

-The first catalogue raisonné committee meeting is scheduled for October 2019 in New York, and the first online publication of newly accepted works is anticipated by late Fall of 2019.
-The next meeting of the committee is scheduled to take place in early Spring of 2020 in Paris.
+The first catalogue raisonné committee meeting took place in October 2019 in New York, and the first online publication of newly-accepted works has been released.
+The next meeting of the committee is scheduled to take place in Spring 2020 in Paris.

 Owners of paintings believed to be by the hand of Amedeo Modigliani can have their paintings considered for inclusion in our catalogue raisonné, following a two-step process:

 1. Download the Submission Form below.
 After completion, scan the Form and e-mail it, with any supporting documentation, to: firstname.lastname@example.org.

 Upon receipt of your completed Form and supporting documentation, we will determine if your submission is ready to be reviewed and examined by our committee.
 Submissions selected for our October 2019 committee meeting in New York will be limited to those works that are accompanied by verifiable provenance information and a scientific analysis report, including pigment analysis, X-ray and infrared imaging.